Fidelity vs Schwab Comparison

 Charles Schwab vs Fidelity: Results

-These two titans are very similar in their products and services.
-Schwab has the obvious edge in
+These two major brokers are very similar in what they offer.
+Schwab has a clear edge in

 futures, forex, and active trading, while Fidelity is the better choice for fractional shares.